MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-paid.md

 When system processes such as data ingestion is complete, the system creates corresponding folders in the storage account you specified.
 Data files and *model.json* files are created and added to folders based on the process name.

-If you create multiple environments of Customer Insights and choose to save the output entities from those environments to your storage account, Customer Insights creates separate folders for each environment with `ci_<environmentid>` in the container.
+If you create multiple environments of Customer Insights and choose to save the output entities from those environments to your storage account, Customer Insights creates separate folders for each environment with `ci_environmentID` in the container.

 ### Step 3: Connect to Microsoft Dataverse